pu2clr/SI4735/README.md

 * David Kellmer (USA) for suggesting corrections on the documentation and sketches;
 * WH2Q, Morikaku Gotoh, for his suggestion about Automatic Volume Control on AM mode;
 * Jim Reagan, W0CHL, for contributions on circuit design;
-* Gert Baak, PE0MGB, for library improvements suggestions;
+* Gert Baak, PE0MGB, for library improvements suggestions and the Article [Arduino All band radio with SI4735 by Gert PE0MGB](https://www.pi4raz.nl/razzies/razzies202009.pdf);
 * Diego Stanfield for testing the SI4732-A10 with SSB;
 * All members of the Facebook groups ["Si47XX for radio experimenters"](https://www.facebook.com/groups/532613604253401/) and ["Si47XX para radioescutas"](https://www.facebook.com/groups/1121785218031286/) for the  suggestions and corrections during the development of this project.